 For the app, you’ll at least need Android v4.4 or iOS v7.0.
 You can transmit video up to 180ft away, which isn’t as impressive as some others on our list.
 When operating the drone, you can fly it as far as 240ft away.

-What we liked: There’s a Gravity Sensor Mode, which enables you to guide the drone by simply moving your smartphone in a certain direction.
+What are our favorite features?
+There’s a Gravity Sensor Mode, which enables you to guide the drone by simply moving your smartphone in a certain direction.

 Is it the bright orange color that attracts you to this drone for home inspection?
 It will certainly make it easy to track if it’s quite a distance from you.
 Looking like a robot insect, this drone has GPS positioning, which helps to guide it effectively.
 It’s impressive that it can still transmit 4.3 miles away from you!